Tennessee State Route 33: Claiborne County

 SR 33 then goes by a marina before going north to New Tazewell.
 It goes through New Tazewell before entering Tazewell.
 It goes through downtown to have an intersection and begin a concurrency with US 25E/SR 32.
-They leave Tazewell and go south through Springdale, before separating from US 25E/SR 32 and going north east, just before another crossing of Norris Lake.
+They leave Tazewell and go south through Springdale, before separating from US 25E/SR 32 and going northeast, just before another crossing of Norris Lake.
 SR 33 then becomes curvy before crossing into Hancock County.

 Hancock County

 Still curvy, it goes through rural unincorporated Hancock county and begins paralleling the Clinch River before entering Sneedville at an intersection with the northern ends of SR 31 and SR 66.
-It then turns north and enters downtown and intersecting the eastern end of SR 63.
+It then turns north and enters downtown, intersecting the eastern end of SR 63.
 It then turns northeast again and leaves Sneedville.
 It goes northeast, still curvy, and parallels the Clinch River again all the way to Kyles Ford, where it has an intersection and short concurrency with SR 70.
 It then becomes a secondary highway and leaves the Clinch River to go north to the Virginia State Line, where it continues as SR 696, a short connector to SR 600.